-Do you know the difference between contested vs. uncontested divorce?
-This page explains how these two types of divorce differ, and how a Springfield divorce attorney can assist you through both processes.
-You'll discover the lawyer's role in a contested divorce or an uncontested divorce, and why you need strong legal representation no matter what.
+Do you know the difference between a contested vs. an uncontested divorce?
+This page explains how these two types of divorce differ and how an attorney can assist you through both processes.
+You'll discover the lawyer's role in a contested divorce or an uncontested divorce and why you need strong legal representation no matter what.

-At Shuler Law Firm, LLC, when it comes to divorce representation in Missouri, we've seen it all.
+At Shuler Law Firm, LLC, we've seen it all regarding divorce representation in Missouri.
 Our clients know it, and they trust us to be there for them during their divorces.
-That's why we're passionate about providing premier legal advocacy and counsel for clients facing marriage dissolution in the Springfield area.
+We're passionate about providing premier legal advocacy and counsel for clients facing marriage dissolution in Springfield.

-There are often several benefits that come along with an uncontested divorce that you won’t get with a contested divorce.
+Often, several benefits come with an uncontested divorce that you won’t get with a contested divorce.